 - Free migration and setup

 - Automatic updates

-Since all the plans have the same features except for the storage and page views, you just need to pick your plan based on those two criteria.
-Although the company supports up to three sites per server, it highly recommends only one site per server.
+Since all the plans offer the same features except for the storage and page views, you simply need to choose your plan based on these two criteria.
+While the company allows up to three sites per server, it highly recommends having only one site per server.

 How can CloudOptimus provide such super-fast hosting?
 Firstly, it uses enterprise-grade SSDs and advanced low-level server caching.
 Secondly, its image optimization automatically reduces the size of images uploaded to your WordPress Media Library, with no loss of information.
 Thirdly, the content delivery network (CDN) ensures that your content is distributed optimally around the world.

 Pricing and Support

 This company’s cloud hosting plans are priced on par with the industry average.
 You can pay for these plans in U.S. dollars on a monthly or yearly basis, with two months free when you make an annual commitment.

 You needn’t worry too much about making a commitment since CloudOptimus offers an incredible 200% 30-day money-back guarantee.
 Not only will you get back 200% of the money you’ve paid, but also assistance with moving back to your old host.